mytechnotalent/MicroPython-micro-bit-Study-Buddy/README.md

 With this landscape directly over the horizon we need to empower our Educators, the single more important group of leaders in the twenty-first century, with the tools necessary to inspire and engage the next generation of makers in an exciting new way.

-Today is born the concept of an Electronic Educational Engagement Tool to connect with students in a very emotional and inpiring way which will help solidify classroom subject curriculum in a significantly enhanced timeframe in addition to preparing these future leaders with the software engineering fundamanetls necessary to compete in tomorrow's economy.
+Today is born the concept of a micro:bit Electronic Educational Engagement Tool to connect with students in a very emotional and inspiring way which will help solidify classroom subject curriculum in a significantly enhanced time frame in addition to preparing these future leaders with the software engineering fundamentals necessary to compete in tomorrow's economy.

+The micro:bit Electronic Educational Engagement Tool is comprised of a micro:bit TED (Talking Educational Database) and a micro:bit TEQ (Talking Educational Quiz) to enhance Educators world-wide with the curriculum integration to take their students to the next level.

+## Project Hypothetical
+YOU are a History and Biology Educator and are about to teach your students the 50 state capitals of the US in your history curriculum in addition to parts of a cell in your biology curriculum.
+YOU now have a grant and with that grant a micro:bit V2 for each student and YOU get to take advantage of the micro:bit EEET (Electronic Educational Engagement Tool) to integrate into your curriculum!

+YOU follow the steps below and very easily see how YOU can integrate this technology in a way NEVER done in history!
+YOU will be able to BRING TO LIFE a micro:bit TED (Talking Educational Database) or talking chat bot that can help the student learn the 50 state capitols and the parts of a cell as it makes facial animations and literally talks to the student!